rturrisige/TextClassification/ReadMe.md

 For computational reasons, a subset of articles published in 2023 was selected based on the journal-ref information.
 Additionally, certain filtering criteria were applied to ensure data quality.
 Duplicated and withdrawn papers were removed from the dataset.
 Categories with a small number of papers, specifically those containing less than 250 articles, were also excluded.

+## FULL PAPER
+The full article is available in the Turrisi.pdf file.

 ## FOLDER CONTENT

 - `run.sh` in which an example of how to run the whole pipeline in shown;